galaxyproject/training-material/topics/climate/tutorials/climate-101/tutorial.md

 >    > >              - *"Type"*: `maximum`
 >    > >              - *"On column"*: `c2`
 >    > >
 >    > > 3.
 The minimum temperature (-11.6799995 degrees celcius) was observed on January 16 1985.
-The maximum temperature (33.579998 degrees celcius) was observed on July 25 2019.
-You can use different Galaxy tools to find out the solution and here we show you how to use **Datamash**  {% icon tool %} with the following parameters:
+>    > >     You can use different Galaxy tools to find out the solution and here we show you how to use **Datamash**  {% icon tool %} with the following parameters:
 >    > >      - {% icon param-file %} *"Input tabular dataset"*: `tg_ens_mean_0.1deg_reg_v20.0e_Paris_daily.csv`
 >    > >      - *"Input file has a header line"*: `Yes`
 >    > >      - *"Print header line"*: `Yes`